 The MADCF degree requires a minimum of fifty credit hours of prescribed graduate study.
-It is thus a two-year degree, i.e., it requires a minimum of two years as a fulltime student to complete the degree.
-The MADCF degree program is considered a professional degree in ministry leader-ship.
-The director of these degree programs (MACM, MADCF, and M.Div.) is Dr. Jackie Johns.
+It is a two-year degree because it requires a minimum of two years as a fulltime student to complete the degree.
+The MADCF degree program is considered a professional degree in ministry leadership.